 Operating lease agreements, in addition to base rentals, generally are subject to escalation provisions based on certain costs incurred by the landlord.
-For the years ended December 31, 2011, 2010 and 2009, aggregate rental expense relating to operating leases amounted to \$76,718, \$66,350 and \$69,412, respectively, and is included in "occupancy and equipment" or "technology and information services" on the consolidated statements of operations, depending on the nature of the underlying asset.
+For the years ended December 31, 2011, 2010 and 2009, aggregate rental expense relating to operating leases amounted to \$76,701, \$66,342 and \$69,404, respectively, and is included in "occupancy and equipment" or "technology and information services" on the consolidated statements of operations, depending on the nature of the underlying asset.
 The Company subleases office space under agreements, which expire on various dates through 2033.
 Sublease income from such agreements was \$10,967, \$10,478, and \$11,327 for the years ended December 31, 2011, 2010 and 2009, respectively.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)